ImperialCollegeLondon/wsi/docs/wsimod-cli.md

 In this case, we choose a `dict` format, which is what WSIMOD requires in nodes and arcs.
 Note that we did not do this conversion for the dates above.

-As it can be seen, while this manipulation is somewhat limitted in the grand scheme of things, it already offers a lot of flexibility.
+As it can be seen, while this manipulation is somewhat limited in the grand scheme of things, it already offers a lot of flexibility.
 For example, if we want to repeat the very same analysis but with `thames` instead of `oxford_land`, we just need to replace that argument in the input and everythig else is kept the same.